Aparna2024/CSC-3320/Lab 7 Out of lab/README.md

-how to run the getPhoneNumber.c file: ./phone.out
+how to run the getPhoneNumber.c file: gcc getMyPhoneNumber.c -o program && ./program

-how to run the calcPrice.c file: ./test.out
+how to run the calcPrice.c file: gcc calcPrice.c -o program && ./program